Jayson Blair: Plagiarism and fabrication scandal

 After internal investigations, The New York Times reported on Blair's journalistic misdeeds in an "unprecedented" 7,239-word front-page story on May 11, 2003, headlined "Times Reporter Who Resigned Leaves Long Trail of Deception".
 The story called the affair "a low point in the 152-year history of the newspaper."
+Former New York Times stringer Milton Allimadi disputed this characterization, arguing that the editors knew the paper had reached much lower points during the 1960s into the 1980s, through a pattern of reporters and editors fabricating details for news stories from Africa.

 After the scandal broke, some 30 former staffers of The Diamondback, who had worked with Blair when he was editor-in-chief at the university newspaper, signed a 2003 letter alleging that Blair had made four serious errors as a reporter and editor while at the University of Maryland.
 They said these and his work habits brought his integrity into question.
 The letter-signers alleged that questions raised by some of these staffers at the time were ignored by Maryland Media, Inc., the board that owned the paper.

 Aftermath

 The investigation, known as the Siegal committee, found heated debate among the staff over affirmative action hiring, as Blair is black.
 Jonathan Landman, Blair's editor, told the Siegal committee he felt that Blair's being black played a large part in the younger man's initial promotion in 2001 to full-time staffer.
 "I think race was the decisive factor in his promotion," he said.
 "I thought then and I think now that it was the wrong decision."

 Others disagreed.
 Five days later, New York Times op-ed columnist Bob Herbert, an African American, asserted in his column that race had nothing to do with the Blair case:

 Listen up: the race issue in this case is as bogus as some of Jayson Blair's reporting...
 [F]olks who delight in attacking anything black, or anything designed to help blacks, have pounced on the Blair story as evidence that there is something inherently wrong with The New York Timess effort to diversify its newsroom, and beyond that, with the very idea of a commitment to diversity or affirmative action anywhere.
 And while these agitators won't admit it, the nasty subtext to their attack is that there is something inherently wrong with blacks.

 Executive editor Howell Raines and managing editor Gerald Boyd resigned after losing newsroom support in the aftermath of the scandal.

-After resigning from the Times, Blair struggled with severe depression and, according to his memoir, entered a hospital for treatment.
-He was diagnosed with bipolar disorder for the first time.
+After resigning from the Times, Blair struggled with severe depression.
+According to his memoir, he entered a hospital for treatment and was diagnosed with bipolar disorder for the first time.
 He has acknowledged that he had been self-medicating when he was dealing with substance abuse of alcohol and cocaine in earlier years.